cognidox/OfficeToPDF/OfficeToPDF/README.txt

   /pdfa      - produce ISO 19005-1 (PDF/A) compliant PDFs
   /verbose   - Print out messages as it runs
-  /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word
+  /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word /excel_max_rows - if any worksheet in a spreadsheet document has more
+                    than this number of rows, do not attempt to convert the file.
+Applies when converting with Excel.

   Templates: